Apostolic-Prophetic movement: New Apostolic Reformation

 Hamon and Wagner worked together in propagating the movement.
 Hamon had the original vision for the restoration of apostles and Wagner acted as a theologian who began to write and designated the types of apostles and their functions.
-Their movement was called the New Apostolic Reformation (NAR) and grew at a rate of nine million people per year.
+Their movement was called the New Apostolic Reformation (NAR).

 Wagner, former professor of Church Growth at Fuller Theological Seminary of World Mission, founder of Global Harvest Ministries, presiding apostle and founder of the International Coalition of Apostles, and co-founder of World Prayer Center, played a pivotal role as the leading apostle of the movement from the 1980s to the 2000s.

 Wagner provided key differences between the NAR and traditional Protestantism in his article The New Apostolic Reformation Is Not a Cult.
 He noted that those participating in the movement believe the Apostles' Creed and adhere to orthodox Christian doctrine.

 Seven Mountain Mandate

 According to believers, the five-fold ministry was initially restored and applied to religious centers, whereby ministers were seen to emerge to equip and raise up devout believers in God.
 The movement is now working on becoming more prevalent across various parts of society, under the Seven Mountain Mandate.
 The seven parts which the name refers to, and which the movement wishes to claim for God are religion, family, education, government, media, arts and entertainment, and business.

 The movement's goal is to have more devoted Christians working effectively across society.
 On Patricia King's Extreme Prophetic TV, prophet Lance Wallnau states: "the Seven Mountains are almost a template for spiritual warfare because the church so frequently does not have a language for how it goes about taking territory."

 In Bill Hamon's 2010 book Prophetic Scriptures Yet to Be Fulfilled, he describes the transformation of the seven mountains of culture, and how every nation will become either a sheep or a goat nation.
 In the end, the restoration of all things spoken of by the apostles and prophets will supposedly release Jesus to return and set up His domain over all the earth, as written in the Book of Acts, chapter three.

 In essence, the movement is attempting to restore the church to the same power, energy, and fullness of faith as the Early Church.
 As more teachers, prophets, and apostles are trained, the movement is planning on establishing apostolic centers in various cities, as training centers for equipping and motivating believers to be ready for ministry and the works of transformation across the seven mountains of society.
 These centers are not pastoral churches or denominational institutions, but are regarded by the movement as being part of a marketplace ministry that is led and governed by local ministers.
 The goal is to achieve change in cities and nations, verified by standard social scientific measuring equipment and independent professional sociologists, as stated by Wagner in his book, The Church in the Workplace.